 Operations: High Availability (HA) Queues

-What actually happens is you’ve got your master queue process which will be created.
-And if you set an HA policy, you get slave queues which are created on the other nodes.
-And as part of creation, the master queue has got a coordinator process which it will use to interact with the GM group, basically.
+What actually happens is you’ve got your leader queue process which will be created.
+And if you set an HA policy, you get follower queues which are created on the other nodes.
+And as part of creation, the leader queue has got a coordinator process which it will use to interact with the GM group, basically.

-This is because the master queue cannot directly interact with the GM, instead it will use that coordinator.
-Each slave has a GM process which handle events and react to events through and publish messages across the cluster.
+This is because the leader queue cannot directly interact with the GM, instead it will use that coordinator.
+Each follower has a GM process which handle events and react to events through and publish messages across the cluster.
 This is your clustering, replication and synchronization algorithm.

 Conclusion: Design and Architecture